 This position is a chance to get involved at any “Button Event” during the festival.
 Floats, buttons and aprons are picked up, signed out and counted at a central location in town.
 Arrival time is about a half hour before an event, prior to start and guest arrival.
-At ‘button’ events guests require buttons to get in.
-Please ask if patrons would like to ‘support the whale festival by donating $2 (minimum).
+At ‘button’ events, guests require buttons to get in.
+Please ask if patrons would like to ‘support the whale festival' by donating a suggested $5 ($2 minimum).
 Buttons are designed by local children and are a major fundraiser for the festival, which is a non-profit organization.
 Count and record your float clearly (time, date, amount start, amount end, name, event) at the end of your shift and either hand it off to the next button person or return it from where you picked it up (unless otherwise advised).
-Please stay after the event while the crowd disperses in case people want to purchase buttons.
+Please stay after the event, while the crowd disperses, in case people want to purchase buttons.

 Opportunities are pre-festival and during the festival.
 Decorations will be supplied and a group will meet to prepare a venue before an event or create decorations for a specific event (i.e., cutting out shapes, gluing it together – anything goes!).
 All levels of artistic abilities are welcome!
 Be sure of the time, date and location of the decorating extravaganza.

 Set up/Tear Down

 Lots of help is needed usually an hour before and after an event happens.
 Before the event, entrance tables (with tickets, merchandise, buttons, etc.) have to be set up, chairs & tables need to be moved/arranged, signs placed, snacks made.
 After, everything must be reversed and packed away.
 If you are committing to an event, please consider being available before and after to cut everyone’s workload.
 Longer shifts are needed to prepare for bigger events (i.e. Kids Days).
 All hands on deck!